 Up the street, where Crown Imports and a kids’ boxing gym (it’s said that prominent families sent their boys there to “toughen them up”) once lived, Rumpeltin carved out a small retail section toward the street, cleared out a loading dock and storage area to create a landscaped courtyard and opened up the large section in the back to two restaurants, Chef Cullen Campbell’s southern-tinged Okra and Phoenix Ale Brewery’s Central Kitchen.

-At the southern end of Seventh Street’s newly burgeoning microhood, Rumpeltin morphed a 1960s two-story strip mall where hairdressers once shopped for beauty supplies into another local retail and restaurant go-to spot, with The Herb Box and Stock and Stable restaurants anchoring each end.
+At the southern end of Seventh Street’s newly burgeoning microhood, Rumpeltin morphed a 1960s two-story strip mall where hairdressers once shopped for beauty supplies into another local retail and restaurant go-to spot, with The Herb Box (edit: this location has now closed.
+Herb Box is still open in Old Town Scottsdale and DC Ranch) and Stock and Stable restaurants anchoring each end.
 Upstairs?
 Honor Amongst Thieves, a speakeasy bar.

 “These places were—and are—part of the social fabric of the neighborhood,” says Rumpeltin.
 “They’re not something that was just plopped here.
 They’re part of an insider experience, and people like that.”